hyperledger-labs/perun-doc/source/go-perun/payment_tutorial/main/run.rst

 Scenario
 ........
-We want to execute some payments between Alice and Bob in our scenario using the payment-channel.
+We want to execute some payments between Alice and Bob in our scenario using the payment channel.
 Note, that for simplicity, all balances are interpreted as the smallest possible Ethereum unit (Wei, 1 Wei = 0.000000000000000001 ETH).

 #.
 We start with the deployment of the contracts by calling deployContracts() with the corresponding arguments.
 This supplies us with the `adjudicator` and `assetHolder` addresses.
 #.
 Next we create a new message bus via `wire.NewLocalBus()`, which will be used by the clients to communicate with each other.
 Then we call the `setupPaymentClient()` functionality for both Alice and Bob.
 #.
-Then the balance logger is initialized via `newBalanceLogger()` and `LogBalances()` prints the initial balance of both Clients.
+Then the balance logger is initialized via `newBalanceLogger()` and `LogBalances()` prints the initial balance of both clients.
 #.
-Further, Alice opens a channel with `OpenChannel()` with her peer `bob` and the initial funds she wants to put into this Channel.
-Bob fetches this new Channel from his registry by calling `AcceptedChannel()`.
+Further, Alice opens a channel with `OpenChannel()` with her peer `bob` and the initial funds she wants to put into this channel.
+Bob fetches this new channel from his registry by calling `AcceptedChannel()`.
 #.
-Now everything is set up, and we let Alice and Bob exchange a view Wei back and forth.
+Now everything is set up, and we let Alice and Bob exchange a few Wei back and forth.
 #.
-We print the balances and let Alice settle to conclude and withdraw her funds from the Channel.
+We print the balances and let Alice settle to conclude and withdraw her funds from the channel.
 Bob also settles to withdraw his funds directly.
 #.
-Finally, both Clients shut down to free up the used resources.
+Finally, both clients shut down to free up the used resources.

 .. code-block:: go